justjam2013/homebridge-virtual-accessories/README.md

 ## What if I run into a problem?

-If you encounter a problem, you can [check the #virtual accessories channel on Discord](https://discord.gg/Z8jmyvb) for any notifications, or [open an issue here on GitHub](https://github.com/justjam2013/homebridge-virtual-accessories/issues/new/choose).
-Please attach log outputs and configuration details to the issue, making sure to remove any sensitive information such as passwords, tokens, etc. The more information you provide, the better I can investigate the issues.
+If you encounter a problem, you can [check the #virtual accessories channel on Discord](https://discord.gg/Z8jmyvb) for any notifications, or [open an issue here on GitHub](https://github.com/justjam2013/homebridge-virtual-accessories/issues).
+Please include log outputs and configuration details to the issue, making sure to remove any sensitive information such as passwords, tokens, etc. The more information you provide, the better I can investigate the issues.

 Please open a [Feature Request issue](https://github.com/justjam2013/homebridge-virtual-accessories/issues/new/choose) if you have any enhancement suggestions or any additional functionality that you would like to see added, or comment on an existing issue if one is already open.